odys-z/odys-z.github.io/sphinx/docsync/issues.rst

     Status Code: 405 Method Not Allowed

-The possible reason is that the incorrect request URL is handled by the default handler, by which the POST method is not allowed by the server.
+The possible reason is that the incorrect request URL is handled by the default Jetty handler, by which the POST method is not allowed by the server.

 References: